 *This post contains affiliate link.
 Although I may make a commission, all recommendations are my own.

 There are so many benefits to social media that people don’t usually talk about.
-Like I said, it can help keep us connected to people all around the world.
-It’s amazing that I can see updated photos of my nieces in California every single day.
-If I want to send someone a quick message to see how they’re doing, I can.
+As I said, it can help keep us connected to people all around the world.
+I love that I can see updated photos of my nieces in California just as quickly as I can catch the highlights from my niece and nephews latest sports games in Michigan.

 That being said, there are also downsides to too much social media use.

-There are so many ways that social media can affect you negatively.
+There are so many ways that social media can affect us negatively.

 Just 2 hours a day on social media has been shown to have negative effects on people’s moods.
 With a consistent rise in depression in people young and old, it’s hard not to assume social media has something to do with this.